 [Taipei] Thanks to Fish Leong and her hit song Ning Xia 寧夏, I always wanted to stroll down Ningxia Night Market 寧夏夜市 while humming to that tune.

-While Ningxia Night Market is considered as a smaller scale food street compared to the other prominent ones like Shilin and Raohe, it doesn’t lose out in the food aspect.
+While Ningxia Night Market is considered as a smaller scale food street compared to the other prominent ones like Raohe Night Market 饒河夜市 and Shilin Night Market 士林夜市, it doe not lose out in the food aspect.

 The whole stretch is about 150 metres long, with stalls lining on both sides.